Messianic Age: Judaism

 According to Jewish tradition, the Messianic Era will be one of global peace and harmony; an era free of strife and hardship, conducive to the furtherment of the knowledge of the Creator.
 The theme of the Messiah ushering in an era of global peace is encapsulated in two of the most famous scriptural passages from the Book of Isaiah:

 In his Mishneh Torah, Maimonides describes the Messianic Era:

-"And at that time there will be no hunger or war, no jealousy or rivalry.
-For the good will be plentiful, and all delicacies available as dust.

-The entire occupation of the world will be only to know God... the people Israel will be of great wisdom; they will perceive the esoteric truths and comprehend their Creator's wisdom as is the capacity of man.
-As it is written (Isaiah 11:9): "For the earth shall be filled with the knowledge of God, as the waters cover the sea."

 According to the Talmud, the Midrash, and the Kabbalistic work, the Zohar, the Messiah must arrive before the year 6000 from the time of creation.
 In Orthodox Jewish belief, the Hebrew calendar dates to the time of creation, making this correspond to the year 2240 on the Gregorian calendar.